 Type n to create a new partition, then type p, then 1 to create a new primary partition, and the rest will remain as default.
 Finally, type w to write the configuration to the disk.
 Now, when we execute again

 lspci, we can see the SSD and the partition created.

 Last we will perform a speed test on our device using the dd command.
 To perform a writing test, the command we have to execute is the next.

 These commands will return the time spent in the write operation and read operation.

 Regarding write operation, the board has spent 32.698 seconds to move 2MB 1000 times, so the speed can be calculated as 1000*2MB/32.698s = 61MB/s**

 Read operation will spent 9.319 on the same operation so the speed can be calculated as 1000*2M/9.319 = 216MB/s

-There are several ways to improve this results, but we are limited by the board in some cases, and by the device in others.
-If we want to keep the device, XZU2EG in this case, we will notice that this device has a total of 4 GT lanes, but this lanes are shared with USB 3.0, Display port and Gigabit Ethernet.
-If we don’t need this others Gigabit peripherals, we can dedicate all GT Lanes to the m.2 connector, and improve by 4 the performance of the SSD.
+There are several ways to improve these results, but we are limited by the board in some cases, and by the device in others.
+If we want to keep the device, XZU2EG in this case, we will notice that this device has a total of 4 GT lanes, but these lanes are shared with USB 3.0, Display port and Gigabit Ethernet.
+If we don’t need this others Gigabit peripherals, we can dedicate all GT Lanes to the M.2 connector, and increase by four the performance of the SSD.